How Do You Use A Solid Shampoo Bar?

 How to use a shampoo bar

-Here are 8 steps for using a solid shampoo bar:
+Here are my 8 steps for using a solid shampoo bar.
+Keep reading for more information on each point.

 1. Get your hair soaking wet.

-2. Hold the shampoo bar under the running water for a few seconds.
+2. Hold the shampoo bar under water for a few seconds.

 3. Rub the bar in both your hands to create some suds.